veganaize/closure-compiler/FAQ.md

 an early regex-based pass just to find the `goog.require` statements.
 The regex isn't smart enough to handle multi-line `goog.require` statements.

-### The compiler crashes with `UnsupportedClassVersionError` or `Unsupported major.minor version 51.0`
+### The compiler crashes with `UnsupportedClassVersionError` or `Unsupported major.minor version 51.0` or `NoSuchMethodError`

-Closure Compiler requires [Java 7](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+Closure Compiler requires [Java 11](http://www.oracle.com/technetwork/java/javase/downloads/index.html) or newer.
 This cryptic error message is Java's way of telling you to upgrade your version of Java.

 ### I get a "Trailing comma is not legal" error.
 But it works on Firefox!